-Neapolitan Genovese Pasta is one of those main courses I didn’t know about and that I prepared for the first time thanks to a Neapolitan colleague of my husband, who fell in love with it as soon as he heard about it from my husband.
+Neapolitan Genovese pasta is one of those first courses I didn’t know and that I prepared for the first time thanks to a Neapolitan colleague of my husband, who — as my husband told it — fell in love with it.

-In fact, Neapolitan Genovese ragù can be made in two ways, one using the indicated meat cut into rather small pieces and cooked for at least 4-5 hours until the meat falls apart a bit during cooking, or in the version I present to you here.
+In fact, the Neapolitan Genovese ragù can be made in two ways: one using the meat cut into not-too-large pieces and cooking it for at least 4-5 hours until the meat falls apart a bit during cooking, or the version I present to you.

-In the first version, you might need a little more wine during cooking, as the sauce could dry out, and then it will be consumed both as a main dish and as a pasta sauce.
+In the first version you may need a little more wine during the cooking, since the sauce can dry out; then it will be served both as a main course and as a pasta sauce.

-In the second version, in my opinion more practical, it might not also be consumed as a main dish, but it is much more practical for dressing pasta.
+In the second version, which I find more practical, it might not be served as a main course, but it is much more practical for dressing pasta.

-If you make any of my recipes, send me the photos, and I’ll publish them on my page in your name.
+If you make any of my recipes, send me the photos and I will publish them on my page in your name.

 - Difficulty: Easy